Sue-Young/reading-notes/coders-computer.md

 There are lots of different text editors out there.
 The most important thing is find the right one for you.
 If it increases your productivity, then great!

-You are trying to find an editor that helpsyou write code fast with less bugs.
+You are trying to find an editor that helps you write code fast with less bugs.
 At the very least it is good to have:

 1. Code Completion (don't forget Emmet)
-2. Syntax Highlighing
+2. Syntax Highlighting
 3. Themes that Reduce Eye-Strain
-4. Adding Extentions
+4. Adding Extensions

 ## The Command Line